 The first impression when looking at the Bybit interface is that it looks much more user-friendly than most other exchanges in crypto.

 If you compare the exchange with competitors, it seems like Bybit has been inspired by the interface of Binance.
-This is a good thing because a big part of the success of Binance arguably comes from their user-friendliness.
+This is a good thing because a big part of the success of Binance arguably comes from its user-friendliness.

-The Bybit mobile App
+The Bybit Mobile App

 For digital natives and traders who are on the go, you will probably want to keep track of your open positions.
 This is why Bybit has created a mobile application that is available on iOS and Android, with good functionality.